-Evidently, some publishers and book dealers are startled by the book.
-But perhaps some feel that placing the book on market would produce such a violent adverse reaction that much of the publishing permissiveness allowed today would be curtailed and this source of profits endangered.
-Distribution of the book in this country will be restricted to areas on the East America is going to get it this and West coasts.
-In the South and Midwest, according to bookstore buyer, the book will be held back until reaction on the coasts can be tested.
+Distribution of the book in this country will be restricted to areas on the East and West coasts.
+In the South and Midwest, according to one bookstore buyer, the book will be held back until reaction on the coasts can be tested.
 The buyer stated, "You never know.
-There are some places where a book like that could get your store burned down."
+There are some places where a book like that could get your store burned down.

-The introduction of a book of this nature is so shocking it makes the sex a wide range of love-making education textbooks already in some schools pale by comparison.
+The introduction of a book of this nature is so shocking it makes the sex education textbooks already in some schools pale by comparison.
 Some communities are doing something about dirty textbooks.
 It takes time, effort and deep